 The report, commissioned by the ministry, comes after CBC News brought forward concerns raised by multiple sources, who claimed, among other things, that PHSA purchased and eventually wrote off roughly $7 million worth of unusable face masks from a Montreal-based vendor.

-In its review of the alleged misspending, the accounting firm Ernst & Young found "no evidence of any pre-existing relationship" between Morin and the mask vendor, but did observe a disconnect between the CEO, the board and PHSA staff regarding "the appropriate course of action" regarding Montreal-based company.
+The report observed a disconnect between the CEO, the board and PHSA staff regarding "the appropriate course of action" regarding the Montreal-based company.

 Specifically, the review found PHSA staff wanted "to start legal action" after it was determined the masks did not meet B.C.'s PPE testing protocols, but that Morin and the board disagreed, preferring to negotiate.
 When that failed, the report says, other PHSA executives pursued legal action without informing the board or Morin.